Turtle Pond Nature Trail

 Cross-country Skiing Trail

-Newly opened trail project makes use of several undeveloped right-of-ways starting near Turtle Pond Nature Preserve in southwest New Buffalo, connecting with trails in the Chikaming Open Lands Turtle Creek Preserve and continuing to the nature trails behind New Buffalo Elementary School.
+The newly opened trail project makes use of several undeveloped right-of-ways starting near Turtle Pond Nature Preserve in southwest New Buffalo, connecting with trails in the Chikaming Open Lands Turtle Creek Preserve, and continuing to the nature trails behind New Buffalo Elementary School.
 Signs are posted at the intersections of S. Chicago and Washington streets and S. Eagle and Clay Streets.
 Parking is available at both Turtle Pond Preserve and New Buffalo Elementary School.

 Snow Mobile Trails